 Jacquelin (Jacky) McCoy is the co-founder of Changing the Lens, as well as an educator, community advocate, and workshop facilitator who guides community members, education, nonprofit, government and corporate leaders through the history and impact of structural racism in the United States.
 Through grassroots organizing, think tanks, and innovative partnerships, Jacky seeks to heighten awareness, shift perspectives, and inspire lasting change in people's thought patterns, attitudes, and behaviors regarding matters of racial equity and justice.

-After working in education for many years, she could not ignore the achievement and opportunity gaps prevalent among students.
+After working in education for over 30 years, Jacky could not ignore the achievement and opportunity gaps prevalent among students.
 Her quest to understand the factors that contribute to these gaps led her to work at the intersection of race, equity, and justice issues.
-Jacky is a member of the Board of Trustees of Generation Teach, a member of Executive Board of Speak UP HoCo, an Advisory Board member and Workshop Trainer for Talk with Me of Howard County, Maryland, as well as a past member of the Howard County Local Children’s Board Equity Committee.
+Jacky is a member of the Board of Trustees of Generation Teach, a member of Executive Board of Speak UP HoCo, an Advisory Board member and Workshop Trainer for Talk with Me of Howard County, Maryland, a past member of the Howard County Local Children’s Board Equity Committee, along with several other organizations working to challenge and change the structures that sustain racial inequities and injustice.

 Jacky earned her Bachelor of Science degree in Mechanical Engineering from the University of Maryland College Park and her Master of Arts degree in Secondary Mathematics Education from Johns Hopkins University.